JohnVersus/nextjs-gpt-boilerplate/README.md

 ## UI Components

-Pre-built UI components are implemented using Chakra UI.
+Pre-built UI components are implemented using shadcn library.
 You can customize them under the `components` folder, which includes:

 - **Header**
 - **Footer**